Classroom Policies

 Don’t cheat or argue in class.
 Please discuss concerns with the teacher in private.

-* Maintain a positive attitude and always try your best
+* Maintain a positive attitude and always try your best.

 * Follow all district policies regarding citizenship and attendance.

-* lined paper or notebook
+* lined paper or notebook, and a folder for handouts

 * blue or black pen for notes and red pen for corrections